MaxFrolikov/twitch-picture-catcher/README.md

 6. Save the config file and restart the app (now you can set **"fullLogging": false**)

 Types for img fit: https://cdn.jsdelivr.net/gh/lovell/sharp@main/docs/image/api-resize-fit.svg

+if yous see "error: No response from Twitch." check your **channel-name** parameter